Alessandrollo047/Alessandrollo047/README.md

 - 👋 Hi, I’m @Alessandrollo047
 - 👀 I’m interested in computer science
-- 🌱 I’m currently learning th eworl of coding
+- 🌱 I’m currently learning the world of coding
 - 💞️ I’m looking to collaborate on any future projects
 - 📫 How to reach me, via email alessandro.onate@gmail.com